azurecitadel/azurecitadel/content/terraform/fundamentals/07-locals_and_outputs.md

     That is a little long.
 Eight characters should be sufficient to make it unique.

+    > Your response will be different as your resource group ID contains a different subscription ID.

 1. Find a suitable function

+    💪 Mini **challenge**!

     Search for a Terraform function to take a substring.